pavansrinivasmamidala/blinking_keyboard/README.md

   TIP: You can enter decimal values too(I recommend 0.45)

   !!!
-Only run this in root as we need administrator access to change the brightness level of the keyboard !!!
+Only run this in sudo as we need root access to change the brightness level of the keyboard !!!